SoK: Honeypots & LLMs, More Than the Sum of Their Parts?

-This vision spurred a flurry of research over the last two years seeking to integrate LLMs into existing honeypot frameworks.
-As this work was often performed concurrently, many of these formative papers do not cite or build directly upon each other, creating a fragmented landscape.
-A comprehensive understanding of how this new field is developing is needed to identify its fundamental limitations and most promising directions.
-To address this, we provide the first systematic review of LLM-powered honeypots, uniquely situating it between surveys of two critical, flanking topics: honeypot fingerprinting, to understand the core problems of realism, and honeypot data analysis, to understand the ultimate goal of intelligence generation.
+We provide the first systematic review of LLM-powered honeypots, uniquely situating it between surveys of two critical, flanking topics: honeypot fingerprinting, to understand the core problems of realism, and honeypot data analysis, to understand the ultimate goal of intelligence generation.
 The goal of this Systematization of Knowledge (SoK) paper is to provide the necessary foundational understanding of this burgeoning research area and to accelerate the development of effective LLM-powered defenses.

 This paper is organized as follows.
-Section \ref{sec:background} provides background on cybersecurity and honeypots for readers seeking more context.
-Section \ref{sec:surveys} contains our three core systematizations.
+Section \ref{sec:background} provides background on cybersecurity and honeypots.
+Section \ref{sec:surveys} contains our three core surveys.
 Section \ref{sec:discussion} presents our synthesized takeaways and \ref{sec:future-research} is a forward-looking research roadmap.